 - Heat the oil in a deep fat fryer to 350 degrees.
 Add the okra a little add a time, making sure that the fryer is not too crowded.
-Turn over the okra for even cooking, and fry for approximately 3-5 minutes.
-The okra should be brown and crispy, but not dark.
+Turn over the okra for even cooking, and fry for approximately 1 minute, or until the okra fries are brown and crispy, but not dark.

 - Remove the okra and place on paper towels, to soak up the oil.
 Continue frying in batches until all the okra has been fried.

 - Remove the okra (after excess oil has been soaked up) and place in a bowl.
 Mix with the lime juice and salt, adding a little at a time until the taste is just right for you.